lebao3105/app1cli/README.md

 $ fpc app1.pas
 ```
 Ignore all warnings and errors unaffected to the compile progress. <br>
-Then, make our output excutable, then run it:
+Then, make our output excutable, and run it:
 ```
-$ chmod +x app1 # note that you dont need this in Windows and however, chmod is not available in Windows yet:)
+$ chmod +x app1
 $ ./app1 # run it
 ```
+You don't need to do this because the .exe, .bat,... files are automaticaly excutable before.
+However, Windows does not have chmod or chown anymore:)
 You can use Free Pascal IDE to open the .pas file and compile it (of cource). <br>
 Congratulations, now you have compiled app1!